Can Syngonium Live in Water Permanently? I Tested It

 Adaptability and Aesthetic Appeal

-Beyond function, there’s also beauty.
-A Syngonium Arrowhead Plant Growing in Water displayed in a clear vase looks modern, minimalist, and refreshing – perfect for home offices, bathrooms, or cozy corners that need a touch of greenery.
+A Syngonium in a clear glass vase looks modern, clean, and refreshing – perfect for desks, shelves, bathrooms, or cozy corners that need a touch of greenery.

 🎵 Music for Plants